Joseph Zohar: Positions of trust and research assessments

 He founded the Israeli consortium on PTSD, is currently the commander of the chief installation of the Israeli Defense Force for treating PTSD, and he is serving as a special advisor to the Ministry of Defense in relation to PTSD.

+In 2023, he was named Honorary Member of the European College of Neuropsychopharmacology (ECNP).

 Publications

 He is the author of more than 400 scientific papers and has edited 18 books focusing on refractory depression, obsessive-compulsive disorder, and PTSD.